nedouard03/job_market_analysis/findings/README.md

 ## Summary of Key Insights

-1. Nearly one third of healthcare operations and analytics postings are concentrated in California, Texas, New York, and Florida.
+1. Nearly one third of all healthcare operations and analytics postings are concentrated in four states — California, Texas, New York, and Florida
-   Candidates open to relocation to these markets have access to significantly more opportunities
-2. Clinical Operations roles command the highest average compensation at approximately $118,300 annually, nearly double the Coordinator entry point of approximately $57,000
+2. Clinical Operations roles command the highest average compensation at approximately $118,300 annually while Coordinator roles represent the entry point at approximately $57,000
+3. Manager-level roles account for the largest share of postings among the four primary role categories, while Consultant roles are the least represented at 2.1% of the dataset
+4. Despite this, Consultant roles command an average salary of approximately $102,900 — outearning the higher-demand Analyst and Coordinator categories, suggesting that scarcity of specialized expertise drives compensation more strongly than posting volume alone
+5. Excel is the most frequently mentioned skill, appearing in approximately 21% of postings — functioning as a baseline expectation rather than a differentiator, with healthcare domain knowledge (Medicare, Medicaid, claims, HIPAA) more strongly associated with role requirements
-3. The healthcare job market is highly fragmented by title with no dominant role type, reflecting the diversity of functional specializations within healthcare operations
+6. The healthcare operations and analytics job market is highly fragmented by title — no single job title accounts for a dominant share of postings, reflecting the diversity of functional roles within the space
-4. Only 27% of postings disclosed salary information, compensation findings reflect employers who chose to post ranges and may not represent the full market

 See the full findings summary PDF for complete methodology and implications.